Omar Kholeif: Career

-Previously, Kholeif was Curator at the Whitechapel Gallery, Senior Visiting Curator at Cornerhouse and HOME in Manchester, Curator at Foundation for Art and Creative Technology (FACT), London and Senior Editor at Ibraaz Publishing.
+Previously, Kholeif was curator at the Whitechapel Gallery, senior visiting curator at Cornerhouse and HOME in Manchester, curator at Foundation for Art and Creative Technology (FACT), London and senior editor at Ibraaz Publishing.
 Their work focuses on issues of narrative and geography in contemporary accelerated culture.
 They have curated major exhibitions nationally and internationally including the Cyprus Pavilion at the 56th Venice Biennale, Abraaj Group Art Prize at Art Dubai and Armory Focus: Middle East, North Africa and the Mediterranean at the Armory Show, New York.

 Kholeif is the author and/or editor of over two-dozen books and has written for The Guardian, Frieze, Wired and HuffPost.
-Their books include: Vision, Memory and Media (2010), Jeddah Childhood circa 1994 (2014) and You Are Here: Art After the Internet (2014) which was reviewed in Artforum by Douglas Coupland as the "smartest book on this topic."
+Their books include: Vision, Memory and Media (2010), Jeddah Childhood Circa 1994 (2014) and You Are Here: Art After the Internet (2014) which was reviewed in Artforum by Douglas Coupland as the "smartest book on this topic".

 In 2014, Kholeif was voted one of the 50 most powerful people in the Middle Eastern art world by Canvas Magazine, one of the 100 most powerful people in the art world by ArtLyst and one of eight curators to watch by Artsy.

 Kholeif has taught and guest lectured at numerous universities including the University of Chicago, Hunter College, New York, Northwestern University, and the Ruskin School of Art, University of Oxford.
-They are a Fellow of the Royal Society of Arts, a Churchill Fellow, a member of ICOM, the International Council of Museums, CIMAM, International Committee for Museums and Collections of Modern Art, and AICA, the International Association of Art Critics.
+They are a fellow of the Royal Society of Arts, a Churchill fellow, a member of ICOM, the International Council of Museums, CIMAM, International Committee for Museums and Collections of Modern Art, and AICA, the International Association of Art Critics.

+Other activities

+Kholeif was a co-curator of the 7th Liverpool Biennial in 2012.

+In 2017, Kholeif was the recipient of an award from the Graham Foundation.

+In 2018, Kholeif was recipient of a Creative Capital | Andy Warhol Foundation Art Writers Grant.

+In 2019, Kholeif co-curated the 14th Sharjah Biennial: Leaving the Echo Chamber with curators, Zoe Butt and Claire Tancons.

+In 2023, Kholeif was part of the selection committee that nominated Zasha Colah as artistic director of the Berlin Biennale in 2025.

+Kholeif is a long-time trustee of SPACE, where they served as the chair for equality diversity and inclusion.
+Previously, they served as co-director of art and technology programmes with artist, Levin Haegele.

+Professor Kholeif is an ambassador for Mental Health Research UK.

+In 2025, Kholeif served as a guest critic for The Brooklyn Rail.

+Kholeif maintains a longstanding collaborative dialogue with Professor W.J.T.
+Mitchell around the concept of "the mental traveller".
+Omar Kholeif and W. J. T. Mitchell are prominent scholars and thinkers in the fields of art history, visual culture, and media theory.
+They have collaborated on various projects and are known for their critical engagement with contemporary culture, technology, and art.